vlingenfelter/zines_website/content/zines/not-hats/index.md

 ---
-title: "These Things Are Not Hats"
+title: "[mini] These Things Are Not Hats"
 date: "2024-10-12"
 summary: "Are any of these things hats?"
 description: "A mini zine about things that are not hats"